Want an active dog? Discover the top 11 herding dog breeds

 Personality

-Berger Picards are intelligent dogs that are easy to train.
+Berger Picards are intelligent, easy to train dogs.
 They are also loyal and affectionate with their families.
 However, they can be reserved around strangers and bark if they feel threatened.

 Berger Picards need a lot of exercise and should be taken on long walks or runs daily.
 They also love to play fetch and will happily play for hours if you are willing.